daoseng33/DAOBottomSheet/DAOBottomSheet/Classes/DAOBottomSheet.docc/DAOBottomSheet.md

 }
 ```

-If you have a custom scroll view(or table view, colleciton view, etc), implement ``DAOBottomSheetDelegate/setupCustomContentScrollView(bottomSheet:)-58oka`` insetead.
+If you have a custom scroll view(or table view, collection view, etc), implement ``DAOBottomSheetDelegate/setupCustomContentScrollView(bottomSheet:)-58oka`` instead.

 ```swift
 func setupCustomContentScrollView(bottomSheet: DAOBottomSheetViewController) -> UIScrollView? {